Force over Distance: Chapter 43

 “Please tell me there’s more than one way out of here,” Young growled.

-The room they were in was long and dark, full of monitor banks and viewscreens.
-There was a dead display built into one of the walls.
+The room was long and dark, full of monitor banks and viewscreens.
+There was a dead display built into the wall.

 “Yup,” Brody said shortly.
 “There’s an access point to the starboard bank of FTL power cells at the other end of the room.
 He pulled the lifesigns detector out of Scott’s angled hold, studied it, then pointed.
-“Here,” he said.
+“Here.”

 A pained hiss from Volker caused everyone to look up.
 The astrophysicist was trying to get a look at his burned shoulder.

 “Hang tight,” Scott said.
-He stepped up to Volker and put a hand on the man’s elbow to steady him, and then took a close look at the shoulder.
+He stepped up to Volker and put a hand on the man’s elbow to steady him, then took a look at his shoulder.

 “How’s that flesh wound?”
-Young asked, leaning into the wall as he steadied himself.
+Young asked, leaning into the wall.

-“Looks okay,” Scott said quietly.
-“Third degree burn all right, and you got some melted shirt in there, but it’s just a narrow patch.
-I bet it hurts like heck though.”
+“Looks okay,” Scott replied.
+“Third-degree burn all right, and you got some melted shirt in here, but it’s just a narrow patch.
+Bet it hurts like heck though.”

 “Yeah,” Volker breathed.
 “It’s the melted shirt, really, that I’m sad about.
-I was kinda digging this new sleeveless look.”
+I was kinda digging the sleeveless look.”

 As Volker and Brody buckled down, Scott and Young stood together, studying the lifesigns detector, trying to get a picture of what was going on in the rest of the ship.
 Most of the pale blue dots that indicated human lifesigns were clustered in the mess, where—